gylych207/MyTutor/README.md

 - Post data by adding a new tutor
 - Route each button to linked page
 - Render search results in the tutors page
+- fully functional info button to show tutor's info, and book button to make a purchase
 #### PostMVP

 - Add a review / rating and delete a review in the tutor portfolio section.
 - Sort search results according to the star rating
-- Create rest of the page.
+- Create other pages.

 ## Project Schedule